vincentwuxi/morse/README.md

 - **Text-to-Morse Conversion**: Real-time conversion of text input into Morse code signals.
 - **Flashlight Transmission**: Uses the device's hardware flashlight to transmit Morse code signals (requires permission).
 - **Screen Flash Mode**: Full-screen black-and-white flash mode with countdown timer (3, 2, 1) before transmission starts.
-- **Common Phrases**: Quick access to predefined emergency signals like SOS, HELP, WATER, etc.
+- **Common Phrases**: Quick access to 30 predefined signals organized in 5 categories (Emergency, Basic Responses, Status & Location, Needs & Requests, Common Messages).
 - **Interactive Tutorial**: Step-by-step guide on how to use the app and understand basic Morse code.
 - **Multi-Language Support**: Full support for 16 languages with auto-detection based on device settings.
 - **Playback Control**: Start and stop transmission at any time.